EdAlegrid/array-gpio/README.md

 let output = r.out(33);
 ```

-Alternatively using the object destructuring assignment pattern, you can use the **setInput** and **setOutput** methods to create your input/output objects
+Alternatively using the object destructuring pattern, you can use the **setInput** and **setOutput** methods to create your input/output objects
 ```js
 const {setInput, setOutput} = require('array-gpio');